 We have performed over 450 projects for over 160 industrial clients and public research agencies such as SSF, VINNOVA and the EU.
 Our work and technologies have helped clients mainly in Sweden, but also in Germany, US, Finland, Denmark, Japan and Great Britain.
 However, the full potential of using advanced mathematics in industry is far from reached and new technologies together with increased efforts in marketing and sales will hopefully continue our growth.

-To be attractive for our clients and employees in the long run, the scientific activities of FCC are indeed important.
-For example, in 2017, we have published forty-two scientific papers including sixteen in journals.
-We can also congratulate one of our coworkers who earned his Lic degree during 2014.
-Also, eleven students from Chalmers worked half a day a week as contracted students and five students from Chalmers did their master thesis work at FCC.
+To be attractive for our clients, founders and employees in the long run, the scientific activities of FCC are important.
+For example, in 2018, we have so far published 9 journal articles (additionally 3 more articles are accepted for publication) and 18 conference papers.
+We can also congratulate one of our coworkers who earned his Licentiate degree during 2018.
+Also, twelve students from Chalmers has been working half a day a week as contracted students and twelve students from Chalmers did their Master thesis work at FCC.

 A great advantage for FCC is the possibility of long term collaborations with Fraunhofer and Chalmers.
 The cooperation and exchange of projects with ITWM involves a variety of subjects such as metrology, biomechanics, the simulation of flexibles, position tracking systems, product configuration optimization, the simulation of ultra-fast electronics, and genome analytics such as next generation sequencing.
 We have also grown our cooperation with several other Fraunhofer units.